ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 ### <u>Subclasses - Specialists</u> %% Fold %%

 *All artificers are naturally adept at tinkering and experiments.
 However, usually they pursue one specific discipline, focusing on Beyond that, alchemists pick up a specialty, which they practice and research in depth.*

-#### ~~**Alchemist Specialist**~~ %% Fold %%

-~~You pursue the practice of combining reagents to produce mystical effects, using your creations to give life, and to take it away.
-You can create experimental elixirs that have varying effects, such as healing, swiftness, or resilience.~~

 #### **Armorer Specialist** %% Fold %%